 What is the process for requesting Priority Registration?

-Students who believe they are eligible based upon the above criteria should discuss their request with their Access Specialist during the intake meeting.
+Students who believe they are eligible based upon the above criteria should discuss their request with their Access Specialist and may be asked to submit an Accommodation Request Review Form.
 Eligibility is based upon appropriate documentation of the disability and is determined on a case-by-case basis.
+Each student's request will be considered by an Access Specialist and/or the Accommodation Review Committee.
+An Access Specialist may request additional documentation from the student to support their request.
 Priority registration can be granted on a long or short-term basis.
 The DRC determines eligibility for priority registration for students with disabilities.

 If granted Priority Registration, when will it begin?